mikeal/ZDAG/SPEC.md

 signal at all.
 We share this signal byte with the header terminator.

 18 is the actual first byte of a CIDv0.
-An encoder likely has 18 as a a constant in the close scope already.
+An encoder likely has 18 as a a constant in close scope already.
 A decompressor will need an 18 shortly in order to materialize the following the digests into complete CIDs.
 So there isn't a better byte to reserve.

-Why the DELTA from 2?

-We need a token for ending the entire header: 0.

-We need another token that says we are now going to write CIDv1, so we reserve
+We use 1 to signal a new CIDv1 prefix.

+Once we're in the DELTA compression of the digests we're going to need to increment to avoid token conflicts and the smaller we make that increment the better the DELTA compression.
+Luckily, once we're parsing hash digests we don't need 18 for the CIDv0 token anymore, so 1 is the natural answer.

-1. That means that 0 and 1 can't be used as lengths, so we write the DELTA + 1.
+That means that 0 and 1 can't be used as digest length DELTAs, so we write the DELTA + 2 to avoid token conflicts.

-Since we have identity multihashes and truncated hashes the hash length can be literally any number, even 0, so this is an actual thing that *can* occur.

-However, after we write one digest we'll need to write another, and 1 would be both a valid increment **and** a valid length.
-So we write the DELTA for the subsequent lengths +2 which means we lose 2 bytes in the 1byte DELTA compression space.

 This means that a CIDv0 with a completely truncated hash is encoded as: